Rasik Krishna Mallick: Achievements

 He was editor of the magazine Jnananwesan and was one of the sponsors of Parthenon, the first English magazine to be edited and published by Indians in 1830.
-He was editor of Jnantarangasindhu.
-He was vocal on many issues of the day and enlightened public opinion on many matters.

-He was actively involved in the social reforms launched by the organisation named Suhrid Samiti of Kishori Chand Mitra, brother of his friend Peary Chand Mitra.
+He was actively involved in the social reforms launched by Suhrid Samiti founed by of Kishori Chand Mitra, brother of his friend Peary Chand Mitra.
 In 1831, he established a free Hindu school for the spread of education.
-He also tried for the spread of education though Calcutta Public Library of Rasamay Dutta.
-He was a strong advocate of the use of the mother tongue as the medium of education without ignoring the learning of English.
-He campaigned strongly for the replacement of Persian in courts by Bengali and was partly successful in the matter.
+He also tried to spread education though Calcutta Public Library of Rasamay Dutta.
+He advocated the use of Bengali as the medium of education without ignoring English.
+He was partly successful in a campaign to replace Persian in courts by Bengali.

-Citing specific examples of political thinking by Derozians, Nitish Sengupta writes, "In 1833 Rasik-Krishna Mallik criticised police corruption, attributed the lack of protection of the peasantry to the Permanent Settlement, and advocated the abolition of the political power of the merchant company.
+Citing specific examples of political thinking by Derozians, Nitish Sengupta wrote, "In 1833 Rasik-Krishna Mallik criticised police corruption, attributed the lack of protection of the peasantry to the Permanent Settlement, and advocated the abolition of the political power of the merchant company".

-Still in the prime of his life, he died of illness on 8 January 1858.
+Hhe died of illness on 8 January 1858.